-- They are concatenated in the order in which they are specified, before compilation - They must all use the same extension if you do not explicitly specify the shader type
+- They are concatenated in the order in which they are specified, before compilation. - They must all use the same extension if you do not explicitly specify the shader type.

 By default, malioc emits reports to the stdout output stream.
 You can write directly to a file by specifying the -o <file> option.
-The destination directory must exist; it will not be created.
+The destination directory must exist because it is not created.